 The regions have special teams at slaughterhouses to carry out the inspections.
 The aim is to ensure that all animals are spared any avoidable/unnecessary stress, pain, or suffering during movement, lairage, restraint, stunning or slaughter.

 2.13.
-Quality of labelling
+Control system for organic production

 Control system for organic production